Personnel Administrator of Massachusetts v. Feeney

 Personnel Administrator of Massachusetts v.
 Feeney, 442 U.S. 256 (1979), was a case heard by the Supreme Court of the United States.
-The decision upheld the constitutionality of a state law, giving hiring preference to veterans over nonveterans.
+The decision upheld the constitutionality of a state law, which granted a hiring preference to veterans over non-veterans.

-The law was challenged as violating the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution by a woman, who argued that the law discriminated on the basis of sex because so few women were veterans.
+The law was challenged as violating the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution by a woman who argued that the law discriminated on the basis of sex because few women were veterans.

 Background

 A federal district court had struck down the law as unconstitutional based on its discriminatory impact: "The District Court found that the absolute preference afforded by Massachusetts to veterans has a devastating impact upon the employment opportunities of women.
 Although it found that the goals of the preference were worthy and legitimate and that the legislation had not been enacted for the purpose of discriminating against women, the court reasoned that its exclusionary impact upon women was nonetheless so severe as to require the State to further its goals through a more limited form of preference."

-"Upon remand, the District Court... concluded that a veterans' hiring preference is inherently nonneutral because it favors a class from which women have traditionally been excluded...."
+"Upon remand, the District Court... concluded that a veterans' hiring preference is inherently non-neutral because it favors a class from which women have traditionally been excluded...."